Why Does the Municipality Need a Building Inspection Program?

-Every municipality in Saskatchewan has a legal obligation to administer and enforce the building standards.
-Building standards include the CC Act and Regulations, the National Building Code of Canada, the National Fire Code of Canada, and municipal building bylaws.
-In 2019, Code requirements regarding energy efficiency were implemented by Building Standards in Saskatchewan.
+Every municipality in Saskatchewan is legally obligated to administer and enforce building standards.
+These standards include the CC Act and Regulations, the National Building Code of Canada, the National Fire Code of Canada, and municipal building bylaws.
+In 2019, Saskatchewan’s Building Standards introduced Code requirements for energy efficiency.

 What is a Development Permit?

-Development permits relate to community planning, specifically, what can and cannot be done on or to a property.
-It is the “what” and “where” of the building process.
-Regulations for development are found in the 2005-05 Town Zoning Bylaw, which is regulated by The Planning and Development Act, 2007.
+Development permits pertain to community planning and specify what can and cannot be done on or to a property.
+They define the “what” and “where” of the building process.
+The regulations for development are outlined in the 2005-05 Town Zoning Bylaw, which is governed by The Planning and Development Act, 2007.

 What is a Building Permit?

-Building Permits relate to the construction of structures and are regulated by the 2023-02 Building Bylaw.
-The Building Bylaw is regulated by The Construction Codes Act, as of January 1, 2022, and provides the legislative framework for applying construction codes.
-The Bylaw is also regulated by the National Building Code of Canada 2020, which sets out technical requirements for the design and construction of new buildings and the alteration, change of use and demolition of existing buildings.
+Building Permits are essential for the construction of structures and are governed by the 2023-02 Building Bylaw.
+This Bylaw, regulated by The Construction Codes Act since January 1, 2022, provides the legislative framework for the application of construction codes.
+Additionally, the Bylaw adheres to the National Building Code of Canada 2020, which outlines the technical requirements for the design, construction, alteration, change of use, and demolition of buildings.

-Please refer to our 2005-05 Zoning Bylaw and its amendments for further information regarding permitted, discretionary, and prohibited uses.
-Zoning for all properties in town can be found on the Zoning Map.
-Regulations for each district will be found in the corresponding sections of the ZB.
+For more details on permitted, discretionary, and prohibited uses, please refer to our 2005-05 Town Zoning Bylaw and its amendments.
+You can find zoning information for all properties in town on the Zoning Map.
+Regulations for each district are detailed in the corresponding sections of the Zoning Bylaw.

 Development Applications